tkulczy2/Econ672_Slides/README.md

 ## Getting started with git

-These instructions assume you are using a command line.
-If you have Windows, you might prefer to use the graphical interface, in which case the commands should have an intuitive counterpart (but I don't know exactly how to use the graphical interface--ask and I can help you figure it out).

 ### Installation and setup

 If you have never used git before, start by following the installation instructions here (Mac OS X may already have git installed):